Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Alert-Alert - comments.md

 # Alert
+## Duiding door Jacob en Astrid 13 november 2025
++ EHDSIssue: add .alertSetter, definition: the health professional who is responsible for setting the alert, type: EHDSHealthProfessional.
+This is not the same rol as .header.author: the .author is the person responsible for registration in the health record, while the setter of the alert can be a professional in another organisation.
++ EHDSIssue: remove .status.
+It seems to overlap with .header.status and it is redundant because EHDSAlert.period indicates when the alert is active.
++ zib issue: add equivalent of EHDSAlert.priority

 ## General discussion
 Missing in the EHDS model:
 + Alert.DecisionMaker = asserter of the Alert (we assume that EHDSAlert.header.author is another role)
 + Alert.HypersensitivityIntolerance and Alert.Diagnosis (references) - only their names can be mapped to EHDSAlert.code
 + Alert.AlertType (valueset: Condition, Potential contraindication for medication, Alert).
 The zib has binding MedicationContraIndicationNameCodelist (for contra indications), and AlertNameCodelist (gereral codelist, mostly useful for hospital admissions).
-It is not clear in which EHDS model contraindiactions are represented.
+It is not clear in which EHDS model contraindications are represented.

 Missing in the zib:
 + priority (value set: no alarm, low, medium, high)